LumaPictures/pymel/maintenance/README.md

 7) Build Docs
 -------------

-    **A NOTE ABOUT SPHINX:**
-    Note that sphinx-1.1.3, 1.2.1, and the latest source stable commit in the repo, as of 2014-01-31, all seem to have problems.
-1.1.3 seemed to have some sort of error when interfacing with graphviz (to generate the class graphs), and the later versions seem to currently have a bug that causes it to generate way-too-verbose summaries - for instance, the entry for animCurveEditor in docs\build\1.0\generated\pymel.core.windows.html had
-    garbage from it's flag's in it's one-line summary.
-    I found the problem, and will submit a bug fix, so hopefully future versions will be ok...

   - if you need to rebuild all the examples, delete `pymel/cache/mayaCmdsExamples.zip`.
 Be warned that the next step will cause your computer to freak out and possibly crash as it runs all of the examples from the Autodesk docs.
 Simply restart Maya and repeat until you get all the way through.